MicrosoftDocs/powerquery-docs/powerquery-docs/samples/trippin/10-tableview1/readme.md

 >[!Note]
 >As stated above, the **OData.Feed** function will automatically provide query folding capabilities.
 Since the TripPin series is treating the OData service as a regular REST API, using [Web.Contents](/powerquery-m/web-contents) rather than **OData.Feed**, you'll need to implement the query folding handlers yourself.
 For real world usage, we recommend that you use **OData.Feed** whenever possible.

-Go to [Power Query query folding](../../../power-query-folding.md) for more information about query folding.
+Go to [Overview of query evaluation and query folding in Power Query](../../../query-folding-basics.md) for more information about query folding.

 ## Using Table.View